 - Viral conjunctivitis is caused by a virus and is very contagious.
-However, the good news is that it usually clears up in a week or so without treatment.
 Remember to gently wash your baby’s eyes with warm water and rub any dried discharge.
-If your baby’s eyes do not improve after a week, let your doctor know.

-It’s important to note that, although getting pinkeye from allergies or chemical irritants is not contagious, bacterial and viral pinkeye are very contagious –they can be easily transmitted by coughing, sneezing, and by hand-eye contact.
+It’s important to note that, although getting pink eye from allergies or chemical irritants is not contagious, bacterial and viral conjunctivitis are very contagious –they can be easily transmitted by coughing, sneezing, and hand-eye contact.
 So remember to consult with your pediatrician.

-There are also differences in symptoms depending on which type of pinkeye your little one has.
+There are also differences in symptoms depending on which type of infection your little one has.
 And you guessed it right!
-The first symptom of pinkeye is that the eye has a pink appearance.
-Thereafter, the symptoms depend on the type of conjunctivitis you have.
+The first symptom of pink eye is that the eye has a pink appearance.
+Thereafter, the symptoms depend on the type of conjunctivitis the child has.

-- Viral conjunctivitis – You will notice your little one has sensitivity to the light as well as watery and itchy eyes.
+- Viral conjunctivitis: You will notice your little one is sensible to the light as well as watery and itchy eyes.
 It’s also mostly accompanied by cold symptoms.
-Remember that this type is highly contagious and may be spread by coughing and sneezing.
+Remember that this type of infection is highly contagious and may be spread by coughing and sneezing.

-Another clue to lookout for is that, unlike allergic conjunctivitis where both eyes are affected; viral and bacterial conjunctivitis infect only one eye at first and take several days to infect the other.
+Another clue to look out for is that, unlike allergic conjunctivitis where both eyes are affected, viral and bacterial conjunctivitis may infect only one eye at first and take several days to infect the other.

-If you want to prevent pinkeye infection, here are a few of steps you can take:
+If you want to prevent pink eye infections, here are a few steps you can take:

 - Use hand disinfectant and wash your hands and your baby’s frequently.

-- Avoid having your child touch his eyes.
+- Avoid having your child touch their eyes.

-- Don’t share your child’s personal items such as towels, tissues, or pillows.
+- Don’t share your child’s items such as towels, tissues, or pillows.

 - Wash towels, clothes, and other linens that your child has used in hot water separately from the rest of the family laundry.